Kamala Khan (Marvel Cinematic Universe): Differences from the comics

-The changes to Khan's powers from the comics was also highlighted in reviews of Ms. Marvel, with several critics commenting on the new origin's more personal connection.
-Terasaki highlighted that Khan's comic powerset "would be near impossible to adapt to good effect, even if they had the CGI budget" for it.
+The changes to Kamala's powers from the comics was also highlighted in reviews of Ms. Marvel, with several critics commenting on the new origin's more personal connection.
+Terasaki highlighted that Kamala's comic powerset "would be near impossible to adapt to good effect, even if they had the CGI budget" for it.
 Kaitlyn Booth, for Bleeding Cool, stated that the live-action abilities "actually look pretty good overall."
 In contrast, Alan Sepinwall, for the Rolling Stone, called these abilities "more generic" than the comics powers.
 Pulliam-Moore wrote that the live-action abilities "are only able to approximate the flashy aspects of what was originally a nuanced metaphor in the comics. [...]
 But the show doesn't go nearly as far with its hero in terms of using its conceit to explore ideas like internalized racism or the pressures Western (read: white) beauty standards put on people of color."
-G. Willow Wilson, one of the character's creators, had previously described that during the development of Khan's powers, it was chosen not to give her "sparkly, hand wave-y, floaty, pretty powers," which Porter felt was "one of the most important things about her in the comics, and losing that in favor of powers that are, in fact, sparkly, hand wave-y, floaty, and pretty is really unfortunate.
+G. Willow Wilson, one of the character's creators, had previously described that during the development of Kamala's powers, it was chosen not to give her "sparkly, hand wave-y, floaty, pretty powers," which Porter felt was "one of the most important things about her in the comics, and losing that in favor of powers that are, in fact, sparkly, hand wave-y, floaty, and pretty is really unfortunate.
 Sure, the powers could have pushed the show into the realm of the uncanny valley, but that is also of the point of them.
 Given the proper amount of time, the VFX artists working on Ms. Marvel absolutely could have figured out how to make things work visually, and the show would have been better for it."

 In the series finale of Ms. Marvel, "No Normal", it is revealed that Kamala Khan has a genetic mutation, which implied she is a mutant through a musical excerpt of the X-Men '97 main theme.
-Vellani confirmed that Khan was the first mutant in the MCU, and Ali said this explains why other members of her family do not have powers.
-Amanat and Wilson originally intended for Khan to be a mutant in the comics.
+Vellani confirmed that Kamala was the first mutant in the MCU, and Ali said this explains why other members of her family do not have powers.
+Amanat and Wilson originally intended for Kamala to be a mutant in the comics, a status she eventually attains.